acceleratedscience/openad-service-selfies-ted/README.md

-# SELFIES-TED &nbsp;/&nbsp; Property Prediction on SMILES Input
+# SELFIES-TED &nbsp;/&nbsp; Property Prediction on SMILES Input with SELFIES Reperesentation

 <!--
 The description & support tags are consumed by the generate_docs() script